rackerlabs/tetra/ui/README.md

     import React from 'react';

-Babel compiles imports to certain JavaScript statements that a bundler understands.
-The bundler will read the imports, find all the dependent js files, and spit out one, unified js file that we include in our
+Babel compiles import statements to different statements that a bundler can understand.
+The bundler reads the imports, finds all the dependent js files, and merges them into one, unified js file.
+We then include this single js file in our html.

 In our case, the bundler is [webpack](https://webpack.github.io/).
 When you invoke `npm run build`, babel will run first, followed by webpack.
 Webpack